The SOUL of Capoeira

 Here, I’m posting one of Mestre Bimba’s Quadras.

+Now, when you play these songs, I hope that you don’t just hear them, but LISTEN to them, with your mind, your heart, your VERY SOUL.
 These aren’t just songs that you dance to on the radio.
-These are life lessons here, transmitting oral history, wise and witty commentary on how to play capoeira and how to survive and thrive; it’s a intro to a whole different way to see the world.
+These are life lessons here, transmitting oral history, wise and witty commentary on how to play capoeira and how to survive and thrive; it’s an intro to a whole different way to see the world.

 For those of African descent some of the capoeira songs tend to bring forth legacies of trauma to be relived in the present and dealt with in the present, while those of non African descent can relate to either the songs themselves, or relate to the story brought forth by the emotion.
 Either way the opportunity is always there to heal the trauma learning the lesson and taking it beyond the songs.